|

 8bit home computers.
 It runs MSX/MSX2/MSX2+ software on many different

-platforms including Windows, Symbian, MacOS, Unix, MSDOS, AmigaOS, etc. I
+platforms including Windows, Android, Symbian, MacOS, Unix, MSDOS,

-on DEC Alpha workstations running Unix.
-Since then, fMSX has seen
+example, was done on DEC Alpha workstations running Unix.
+Since then,

 As I made the source code available for others to see from the very beginning, many MSX emulators derived from the fMSX code have appeared in the past years and still continue to pop up every now and then.
 My copyright policy is simple: you can use my code for non-profit purposes as long as you give me a proper credit with my name, URL, etc. Using the whole code as it is and calling it a different name is not permitted though, just like any other form of plagiarism.
 If you wish to use fMSX source code for commercial purposes, you will have to license it from me.
 Latest fMSX news, information, and source code are always available from